Order before 13:00

 If you plan to use PV throughout the year, bear in mind that the angle of light irradiation changes not only during the course of a day, but also from season to season.
 In summer there are more hours of sunshine per day than in winter when the sun is low.

 The answer to this question is not easy.
-It depends on what you expect from your solar system, and further questions must be answered:
+It depends on what you expect from your solar system:

-4. Do you want solar energy to provide self-sufficient power for 24 hours or longer?
+4. Do you want solar energy to give you self-sufficient power for 24 hours or longer?
 Then the solar power system must be able to generate enough power for all appliances in your on-board network and also charge the consumer battery.

 To be able to answer this question, you need to know the energy requirements of your appliances and how long they will operate.
 This means you need to know how many ampere hours (Ah) or watt hours (Wh) the appliance or appliances require over a defined period of time.
 There are several ways to determine your individual energy requirements: